MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-meeting-room-guidance.md

 The vision for the future of meetings is grounded in a simple belief: meetings should offer so much more than just a one-time transaction.
 Meetings will be designed for everyone, whether they’re in the room or across the world.

-## What is an enhanced Microsoft Teams Room?
+## What is an enhanced Microsoft Teams room?

 In Microsoft’s hybrid workplace, the next generation of room standards are informed by the needs of both remote and in-room participants.
 An enhanced room is a Microsoft Teams Rooms designed to deliver an *elevated* hybrid meeting experience, fostering more natural and immersive connections while enabling everyone in the meeting to feel included, represented, and productive.
 The room follows a set of principles made real through a combination of Teams Rooms software and hardware capabilities and room configuration guidance.